em846/em846.github.io/essays/final-project-brainstorm.md

 Here are some ways users of this application may navigate it.

 - New user visits landing page, logs in, sees home page, sets up a profile.
-- Event coordinator creates profile, creates new event with a location, topics/interest, and brief description.
+- Event coordinator creates a profile, creates a new event with a location, topics/interest, and brief description.
 - User logs in, uses filters to look for events, signs up for an event.

 ## Beyond the basics: